jfernando-work/jfernando-work.github.io/portfolio.md

 #### Furniture Store Sales - Excel Dashboard

 An interactive Excel dashboard that provides insights into sales trends, customer behavior, and product performance.
 Ideal for store managers, sales teams, and analysts seeking to monitor and understand business performance at a glance.

 ![Furniture Store Sales - Excel Dashboard]({{site.baseurl}}/assets/images/sample_portfolio/excel.jpg)

 #### Airbnb Listings in Lisbon - Tableau Dashboard

 A Tableau dashboard designed to explore and analyze Airbnb listings across Lisbon.
 Whether you're a traveler, host, or data analyst, this dashboard offers insights into pricing, satisfaction, and neighborhood trends.

 ![Airbnb Listings in Lisbon - Tableau Dashboard]({{site.baseurl}}/assets/images/sample_portfolio/tableau.jpg)

 #### Location Wiz, an online geography game.

-Proin convallis mi ac felis pharetra aliquam.
-Curabitur dignissim accumsan rutrum.
-In arcu magna, aliquet vel pretium et, molestie et arcu.
+LocationWiz** is a fun and educational web-based game that uses **Google Maps Street View** to test your geography skills.
+Explore real locations around the world and see if you can guess where you are!

 ![Location Wiz, a geography game]({{site.baseurl}}/assets/images/sample_portfolio/LocationWiz.jpg)

 #### Cafe Sales - Data Cleaning with SQL

-cleaning Cafe sales data using SQL
+This project focuses on cleaning and preparing raw transactional data from a cafe using **SQL**.
+The dataset includes item purchases (e.g., coffee, cake, cookies, salad), with associated details such as quantity, pricing, location, and payment method.

 ![Cafe Sales - Data Cleaning with SQL]({{site.baseurl}}/assets/images/sample_portfolio/LocationWiz.jpg)